mozaik-association/mozaik/docs/Contacts Module.md

-## Membership lines
+## Memberships

-A membership can be created by selecting an instance and a status for the member and the start date.
-Once the membership is added, it is possible to update the status of the member and to see the evolution of the status over the time.
-A member can also be fired or can leave the organisation.
-To reinstate a member into the organisation, a new membership is required for that member.
+It is possible to track the membership history of a member from the membership tab of a contact.
+There is a whole list of information:

+- Internal instance to which the member is linked through membership
+- Membership status to which he/she belongs (former member, new member...)
+- Type of membership fee paid (suppertaires, job seeker, disabled)
+- Structured communication reference (possible to work with a structured communication)
+- Price of the subscription
+- Member in or out of membership
+- Start and end date of membership

+You can easily add or change memberships in this tab.
+A member can also be excluded or leave the organisation.
+You can see for each contact if the membership card has been sent or not yet.

 Each member in odoo is linked to a unique member number.
-The member number can be found on the contact form.
+The member number can be found on the contact form next to the contacts name and the membership states.

-!!! abstract "The goal of memberships lines"
+!!! abstract "The goal of membership lines"

     Membership lines allow you to track the membership status of each contact as well as membership dates.
-Thanks to the membership lines you are able to see the type of membership the contact has and whether or not the membership has been paid for by the contact.
-Finally, the membership lines allow you to see the internal instance related to the membership.
+You can easilly do some reporting by organising your members by membership states , local group, type of memershi (price), dates ,...
 <figure markdown>
 ![screenshot 8](img/screen8.png)
-<figcaption>New adhesion line on the contact form + unique member number</figcaption>
+<figcaption>New adhesion line on the contact form & unique member number</figcaption>
 </figure>

 ## Membership fees
+several membership types can be added in Mozaik.
+Each organisation can difine its own membership types and link each type to a specific price and rule.
+Members who fit this rule will have to pay the price of the membership type to become a member.

+!!! example

-Each organisation can choose its own membership prices depending on the individual's situation.
-When creating a membership, the type of membership and therefore the price will be adapted to the individual.
+    1. the price for a first year membership is 5€ and for all the next year the price will be 10€.
+    2. People with disability can benefit of a reduction membership (example 5€)

 !!! abstract "The goal of memberships fees"

         The purpose of this feature is to be able to assign a membership type and a price according to selected rules.
-        !!! example

-            The price of a normal membership is 10€ and the price of a membership for people with disabilities is 5€.
-Contacts who are in a disability situation will benefit from the 5€ membership.

-            If the contact does not meet any of the special conditions, then the normal rate applies.
-Hence the importance of filling in the contact information correctly.

 <figure markdown>
 ![screenshot 32](img/screen32.png)